starkware-libs/formal-proofs/README.md

 You will get warnings that the file `elliptic_curves.lean` uses `sorry`.
 That refers to the associativity of the elliptic curve law, which we assert without proof.

-To try out the verifier, follow the instructions in the [README](src/starkware/cairo/lean/verification/examples/math/README.md) file in [src/starkware/cairo/lean/verification/examples/math](src/starkware/cairo/lean/verification/examples/math).
+To try out an older version of the verifier, follow the instructions in the [README](src/starkware/cairo/lean/verification/examples/math/README.md) file in [src/starkware/cairo/lean/verification/examples/math](src/starkware/cairo/lean/verification/examples/math).